 The Localism Act, which came into force in 2011, passes more power to communities and encourages those communities to become more self-reliant.
 Community rights powers are a cornerstone of this legislation.
 Read The Localism Act.

 - Read Neighbourhood planning

 - Community Right to Build, Challenge and Bid - find out more detail at the UK national Community Rights website.

 For further details on the Localism Act and the various rights, visit the Department for Communities and Local Government website.

 Parish councils can extend their powers to do anything to improve the social, economic and environmental wellbeing of their community as long as it is within the law.
 To exercise this right, a parish council must adopt the general power of competence, subject to fulfilling certain criteria.

 Parish elections take place every four years, the next scheduled elections are 4 May 2023.
 Information about standing for election can be found on the Electoral Commission’s website or take a look at our Becoming a councillor page.

 Further information about the role of a parish councillor and guidance on standing for election can also be found on the National Association of Local Councils (NALC) website which provides these publications:

-- All about local councils
+- Read all about local councils

 - It takes all sorts: Local councils: represent your community, make a difference